egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 +++
-title = "How Many Sermons?"
-date = 2017-10-28T03:01:45Z
-image = "how many sermons.jpg"
+title = "How Many Sermons Do You Need?" date = 2017-10-28T03:01:45Z image = "how many sermons.jpg"
 draft = "true"